-On January 14, 2019, the Partnership closed an exchange offer whereby holders of the Senior Notes 2026 exchanged all of the Senior Notes 2026 for an equivalent amount of senior notes ("Exchange Notes") registered under the Securities Act.
-The Exchange Notes are substantially identical to the Senior Notes 2026, except that the Exchange Notes have been registered with the SEC and do not contain the transfer restrictions, restrictive legends, registration rights or additional interest provisions of the Senior Notes 2026.
+On January 14, 2019, the Partnership closed an exchange offer whereby holders of the Senior Notes 2026 exchanged all of the Senior Notes 2026 for an equivalent amount of senior notes ("2026 Exchange Notes") registered under the Securities Act.
+The 2026 Exchange Notes are substantially identical to the Senior Notes 2026, except that the 2026 Exchange Notes have been registered with the SEC and do not contain the transfer restrictions, restrictive legends, registration rights or additional interest provisions of the Senior Notes 2026.

 On March 7, 2019, the Partnership and Finance Corp co-issued \$750.0 million aggregate principal amount of senior notes due on September 1, 2027 (the "Senior Notes 2027").
 The Senior Notes 2027 accrue interest from March 7, 2019 at the rate of 6.875% per year.
-Interest on the Senior Notes 2027 is payable semi-annually in arrears on each of March 1 and September 1, commencing on September 1, 2019.
+Interest on the Senior Notes 2027 is payable semi-annually in arrears on each of March 1 and September 1, with the first such payment having occurred on September 1, 2019.